 - Set Up Your Environment - Configure API keys and choose sandbox vs production

-- Complete Integration Walkthrough - Follow our step-by-step implementation guide
+- Common Flows - Follow our step-by-step implementation guide